 Baby’s got a lot going on in that little noggin!
-Here are two foods you can eat to support brain growth.
+Here are two foods to support brain growth.
 Plus, a free visual birth plan.

-Baby’s weight is closing in on 4 pounds, and he’s about 18 inches in length.
-In other words, he’s been working hard!
+Baby is closing in on 4 pounds, and he’s about 18 inches in length.
+Yep, your little butternut squash is working hard!

 Upstairs, baby’s brain is working it too, establishing the trillions of connections, or synapses, between neurons.
 Sound intense?
 I’m sure it is!
 Which is why baby’s starting to sleep more hours each day as well—not that you would know it from all the jabs and kicks you’re probably feeling.

 Now, you and I both know that every part of baby’s development is miraculous.
 But when you get into the details of brain development, the complexity and precision is mind-boggling.

 Since your baby’s brain is really growing now... let's talk about foods you can eat to support baby’s smarts.

 Like omega-3 fatty acids (DHA).
 You can get them from pastured eggs, fatty fish that’s low in mercury like wild-caught salmon and sardines, and good-old cod liver oil.
 (Double check your safe fish/seafood options here.)

 Some studies show that pregnant mamas who consume plenty of DHA improve their baby’s brain and visual development.
 And the DHA can also help prevent premature delivery and the baby blues.
 BRING IT!